Technical geography: UNESCO Encyclopedia of Life Support Systems

 In 2009, UNESCO Encyclopedia of Life Support Systems (EOLSS) employed the term technical geography to organize their literature related to geography, establishing a three-branch model of technical, human, and physical geography, referring to human and physical as the primary two.
 The benefit of this wording is that it is consistent with the other two branches and clearly places the discipline within geography.
 The categorization of technical geography in the EOLSS as a branch is expanded upon by Ionel Haidu in his 2016 paper "What is technical geography" as being a consequence of cartography shifting from simply producing maps to producing spatial information, influenced by a culmination of information theory and technology like the World Wide Web.

 Sub-branches

-Technical geography can be divided into many broad categories, such as: